 In June 2006, the State Council publicized the Ten Proposals for Reform and Development of Insurance Business, which state that China will go ahead with opening the domestic market to foreign countries, to fulfill China's promise upon China's entry into the WTO.
-However there is a problem with the transparency in administrative procedures for approval for licenses, branches (including local incorporated companies), products and other matters in such a case as it takes time to give authorization to foreign-affiliated insurance companies.
+However, there is a problem with the transparency in administrative procedures for approval for licenses, branches (including local incorporated companies), products and other matters in such a case as it takes time to give authorization to foreign-affiliated insurance companies.

 With regard to foreign-invested companies' capital participation in local insurance companies in China, the China Insurance Regulatory Commission (CIRC) promulgated the "Measures for Administering Insurance Companies' Equity Interest" on May 4, 2010.
-According to this, in the case of an insurance company for which the investment/capital participation ratio of foreign-invested shareholders is less than 25% of the company's registered capital, investment exceeding 20% by a single shareholder (including those on the related side) is permitted if the following conditions are satisfied: Although a foreign financial institution holds 15% or more of shares of an insurance company as a single shareholder, (1) it is a major shareholder that can directly or indirectly control the insurance company and has continuous investment ability and its financial reports demonstrated that it was profitable for the most recent three accounting years, (2) its net assets are not less than 200 million yuan, and (3) it is in high repute and also holds a leading position the industry.
+According to this, in the case of an insurance company for which the investment/capital participation ratio of foreign-invested shareholders is less than 25% of the company's registered capital, investment exceeding 20% by a single shareholder (including those on the related side) is permitted if the following conditions are satisfied: (1) a foreign financial institution holds 15% or more of shares of an insurance company as a single shareholder or (2) it is a major shareholder that holds less than 15% of shares but can directly or indirectly control the insurance company, and that (i) it has continuous investment ability and its financial reports demonstrated that it was profitable for the most recent three accounting years, (ii) its net assets are not less than 200 million yuan, and (iii) it is in high repute and also holds a leading position the industry.